monks1975/function-calling-llm-patterns/src/react/README.md

 # ReAct System

-A powerful implementation of the ReACT (Reasoning and Acting) pattern for Large Language Models (LLMs), featuring self-reflection, planning, and streaming capabilities.
+A powerful implementation of the ReAct (Reasoning and Acting) pattern for Large Language Models (LLMs), featuring self-reflection, planning, and streaming capabilities.

 ## Overview